 Fartlek training can help you reap the benefits of speed training in an unstructured way.
-Not only that, this “free spirit” type of a training can also help you break away from the monotony of the typical interval workout session.
+Not only that, but this “free spirit” type of training is a fun and creative way for breaking away from the monotony of the typical interval workout session.

 Here are the 5 steps you need for Fartlek training: